Justia Lawyer Rating

 Accordingly, the parent must carefully read and observe all of the terms of the visitation order, since a violation risks the possibility of visitations being suspended or cancelled.
 It is important not to let the stress or discomfort of the situation affect the quality and nature of the visits themselves.

-Compliance with the terms includes being prompt regarding arrival and departure.
-If there must be changes made as to time or place, it is best to do so as far in advance as possible with both the agency providing the supervision and the other parent.
 Acting conscientiously and responsibly and building a positive relationship with the child while under supervision may not only make it possible to gain greater rights such as joint custody at some later date but also will allow the parent-child relationship to mature into a strong relationship beyond the time when neither party is bound by the terms of the visitation order.

 For the custodial parent, the visitation order can also be stressful, and it may be difficult to let go of concerns about the child’s well-being, despite the supervision aspect, particularly if the case involves an abusive parent.
 But it is also critical to understand and comply with the order.
 The custodial parent bears the principal responsibility for the child’s well-being, and it is important for that parent not to let his or her own worry or stress about the other parent or about the visits affect the child’s perspective.